-If you've never read Ender's Game, a sci-fi novel by Orson Scott Card, then the phrase, “The enemy's gate is down” will make little sense to you.
+If you've never seen Ender's Game, the movie based on a sci-fi novel by Orson Scott Card, then the phrase, “The enemy's gate is down” will make little sense to you.

-The result of this environment is that when the teams enter the space, the orientation of the hallway outside of the zero-g environment is different than the one inside.
-This leaves people disoriented when they come in, trying to bring the old paradigm of up and down into a new space.
+Battling in an environment without gravity means that when the teams enter the space, they take their orientation from the hallway outside.
+This leaves them disoriented when they come in, trying to bring the old paradigm of up and down into a new space.

 So Bean helps Ender lead the team in thinking about things differently.
 Instead of bringing the old paradigm into the new space, they're told to think about it differently.
 In the new space, down is wherever their enemy is.
 Hence, “The enemy's gate is down.”

 I think about this statement in two ways, “Your goals dictate how you think about things,” and “What got you here won't get you there.”
 That last line is the title of a great book (that you may want to check out).

 One of the most impactful books in my professional life.

 When I say, or hear, “the enemy's gate is down,” it triggers a moment of pause.
 This is exactly how it's used towards the end of the book when Bean reminds Ender of the early lessons he learned in the battle room.